 Begin your search with a state, city, county, zip code, neighborhood, street, or even an exact address.

 Property Owner Search by Asset Type

-You can also use Reonomy’s web platform to search for property owners based on a specific asset type.
-Whether you specialize in something as broad as all-industrial, or as granular as vacant mobile home lots, you can start your search with an asset type and dig in further to find property owners.
+Whether you specialize in something as broad as all-industrial, or as granular as vacant mobile home lots, you can start your search with an asset type and dig in further to find owners of such assets.

-Reonomy location and asset type filters are typically used in tandem to hone in on more specific properties.
+Reonomy location and asset type filters are typically used in tandem to hone in on specific assets in specific markets.